 The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholders' returns.
 The Company satisfies its capital requirements through careful management of its cash resources and by utilizing short-term loans or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-As at December 31, 2015, the Company had an unsecured convertible loan, namely the RCF Loan (Note 7(b)).
+As at March 31, 2016 and December 31, 2015, the Company had the Unsecured Convertible Loan (Note 7(b)).

 Management reviews its capital management approach on an ongoing basis.
-There were no changes in the Company's approach to capital management during the years ended December 31, 2015 and 2014.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2016 and the year ended December 31, 2015.
 The Company is not subject to externally imposed capital requirements.

-For further discussion related to Capital Risk Management, see note 13(b) "Liquidity Risk".
+For further discussion related to Capital Risk Management, see note 12(b) "Liquidity Risk".

-15. RELATED PARTY TRANSACTIONS AND BALANCES
+14. RELATED PARTY TRANSACTIONS AND BALANCES